There are many reasons why you might need to weigh yourself, and it may not be practical to invest in a personal scale for your home.

 - Requirements for use: To access all that a fitness center offers, including its scales, you’ll need to have a membership.
 However, you can ask for a tour and try out the scale while you’re checking out the locker room.
 It doesn’t hurt to stop in and ask if you can quickly weigh yourself.

-- How to find: To locate a nearby gym, do a quick Google search for “Fitness centers near me.”
+- How to find: To locate a nearby gym, search for “fitness centers near me” on your favorite search engine.
 Inside a fitness center, you’ll likely find a scale in the bathroom/locker room.

 6. Student Health Centers and Nurse’s Office